pyroclient/pyro/README.md

 We make sure to give updates every 2 years and get cracked every 2 months.

 When we get cracked, our incompetent community of 9 year olds make sure to tell people that the cracks are ratted so we still get our money!

+Our developers hardly keep in touch with the community and our support team is so fast that they respond over 8 hours late to issues!